-By comparing the two kinds of problems, they learn to recognise the difference in the structure of a one-step problem vs. a two-step problem.
+By comparing the two kinds of problems, they learn to recognize the difference in the structure of a one-step problem vs. a two-step problem.

 8 problems to sort and a recording sheet.

-Use in small groups, during guided maths, during tutoring or intervention and in centres.
+Use in small groups, during guided math, during tutoring or intervention, and in centers.

 TeachTransform creates fun math activities that get students involved in real math.
 We bring decades of education experience to the task, and we believe that students learn best when teachers and students are having fun.

 Request a change

 You must be logged in to request a change.
 Sign up now!

 Report an Error

 You must be logged in to report an error.
 Sign up now!